-PG&E customers have used more natural gas than the five-year historic average this winter, with November usage 20% higher, December 10% higher, and January to date about 3% higher.
+PG&E customers have used more natural gas than the five-year historic average this winter, with November usage 20% higher, December 10% higher, and January 10% higher.

 Like other utility companies, PG&E does not control the market prices it pays for gas and electricity nor does PG&E mark up the cost of the energy it purchases on behalf of its customers.